LedgerHQ/exchange-sdk/README.md

 This LiveApp is an example of how to interact with ExchangeSDK to ask user to validate a swap transaction.

+To have more details on how the swap features is working in Ledger Live, go to [Ledger's dev portal](https://developers.ledger.com/docs/swap/howto/providers-liveapp/).

 ## Installation
 ```bash
 npm install @ledgerhq/exchange-sdk